jkkomm/BioM2/README.md

 ```
 ##  Biological interpretability
-If you want to explore which biological pathways have a potential impact on the disease,
+If you want to explore which biological pathways have a potential impact on the disease/phenotype,
-  please set the parameter ( target = 'pathways') .Show the association between each Biological pathway used for prediction and the phenotype.
+  please set the parameter ( target = 'pathways') .Show the association between each biological pathway used for prediction and the phenotype.

 ```
 result=BioMLF ( TrainData = data , TestData = NULL ,